genenetwork/cl-gn/README.md

 ```
 ./genodb import BXD.geno bxd
 ```
-If `bxd` does not exist, it is created.
+If the `bxd` database does not exist, it is created as a directory containing .mdb files.
 If `bxd` already exists and contains a matrix, the genotype matrix of `BXD.geno` is stored in `bxd` as a new version.

 Print meta-information and list versions stored in a genotype database `bxd` using
 ```
 ./genodb info bxd
+Path: bxd/
+Versions: 1
+Keys: 5606

+Version 1
+  Dimensions: 7321 × 236
 ```

+If you add the same file you'll see the database won't grow, even though it contains two identical copies.
+That is because genodb deduplicates rows.